ZoirosN/SMEs-Questonnaire/README.md

 1. Clone this repository.
 2. Open the project in NetBeans IDE.
-3. Make changes or explore the code as needed.
+3. Make changes or explore the code as needed, and inform us about them.

-## Disclaimer

-This application is provided as is, without warranty of any kind.
-Use it at your own risk.

 ---